USEPA/CIP-service/README.md

 ### Overview

-At this time project requirements for hosting cip20 are quite varied ranging from Windows desktops to Linux servers to cloud hosting.
+At this time project requirements for hosting CIP Service are quite varied ranging from Windows desktops to Linux servers to cloud hosting.
 As such a single docker-compose environment is challenging to present.
 To accommodate this the project uses a jinja2 template combine with a specific profile to dynamically generate the needed compose artifacts.

 ### Prerequisites